SYL Full Form is Sutlej-Yamuna Link Canal

 • The project envisaged a 214-km canal, of which 122 km was to be constructed in Punjab and 92 km in Haryana.

-• 1996 Suit: Haryana filed a case seeking completion of the canal.
+• Haryana filed a case for the completion of the canal in 1996.

-• 2002 Verdict: Supreme Court ruled in favor of Haryana; Punjab was directed to complete its share.
+• The Supreme Court in 2002 ruled in favour of Haryana and directed Punjab to complete its share.

-• 2004 Action: Punjab passed the Termination of Agreements Act, halting construction unilaterally.
+• In 2004, Punjab passed the Termination Agreement Act and stopped the construction unilaterally.

-• Constitutional Provisions: Article 262 of the Indian Constitution empowers Parliament to legislate for adjudication of inter-state river water disputes.
+Provisions in the Constitution: As mentioned in Article 262 of the Indian Constitution, Parliament has the power to legislate for adjudication of inter state river water disputes.

 • Inter-State Water Dispute Act, 1956: If the State Government(s) approach the Central Government for the constitution of the Tribunal, the Centre may form a Tribunal after trying to resolve the dispute through consultations.